-Following the retirement of Scott Murphy, the Littleton Board of Education selected Brian as their new superintendent, taking the helm July 1, 2015.
 In his free time, Brian enjoys fine dining, reading fiction, hiking, biking and training for half marathons.
-Brian is the proud father of daughter Siera who is attending Peru State College in southeast Nebraska where she will graduate with a bachelors degree in liberal arts in May of 2018.
+Brian is the proud father of daughter Siera who graduated from Peru State College in southeast Nebraska in May of 2018 with a bachelors degree in liberal arts.

 Welcome back!
 It's going to be a great year!